davidiw/os-website/lab/lab7.md

 For the final project,
-you should explore an interesting, not necessarily novel topic in operating systems not already covered in the labs.
+you should explore an interesting, not necessarily novel topic in operating systems that has not already covered in the labs.
 The project may be completed independently or in groups of two.
 The challenge / work load should be commensurate to group size.